danilo-paula/PotentialMethods_GRARED_python/README.md

 # Before using: #

-**Install the latest version of Anaconda, and GDAL library.
+**Install the latest version of Anaconda (For Python 3.X), and GDAL library.

 --------------------------------------------------------------------------------------------------------------------------------------